 Please note the

-element is self enclosed, meaning there is only one tag and it does not wrap any other content.
+input element is self enclosed, meaning there is only one tag and it does not wrap any other content.

 Originally, the only two text based

-attribute values and form updates.
+type attribute values were text and password, for password inputs, however HTML5 has brought along a handful of new type attribute values and form updates.
 These values were added to provide better semantical context around an input as well as help provide better controls for users.
-Should a browser not understand one of these HTML5 type
+Should a browser not understand one of these HTML5 type attribute values, it will automatically fall back to the text attribute value.
+Below is a list of the new HTML5 input types.colordatedatetimedatetime-localemailmonthnumberrangesearchteltimeurlweek

 Another element used to capture text based data is the